Tailored Support

 It’s therefore critical for educational organisations to develop a simple and accessible complaints system with a single point of contact.
 The Code of Practice also requires that tertiary providers provide training and resources on physical and sexual violence prevention and response, including how to support a culture of disclosure and reporting (Outcome 1, Process 4).
 While the schools section of the Code does not specifically refer to sexual violence, schools are required to work with learners to effectively respond to process complaints (Learner Voice Outcome 2) and the same principle would apply as for tertiary providers.

-The key is creating conditions for international students to be prepared to come forward, and then offering advice that will encourage them to make a complaint and reassuring them they won’t jeopardise their student visa in doing so.
+The key is creating conditions for cross-border learners to be prepared to come forward, and then offering advice that will encourage them to make a complaint and reassuring them they won’t jeopardise their student visa in doing so.

 Blackman (2020) suggests some ways that institutions can develop an effective complaints system: